pikimal/chore/README.md

 Chore
 =====

-Chore is a system health monitoring tool aimed at developers.
+Chore is a system health monitoring tool for everyone.

-It tries to provide a simple centralized interface to monitor all various 'chores' (regular jobs, asyncronous background jobs, etc) so you can see if you system is up-to-date.

-Basically the problem we were running into was that there we had health tools, but too many.
-Many are configured at the sysops level, giving useful information about disk space and CPU usage, but this didn't tell us much about the actual health of our running application.
-Things were AOK according to all the tools, but our data was actually stale.

-Other tools could probably give us the information we need and fix things automatically, but the learning curve was a bit much for someone who isn't focused on sysops.
+There are more sophisticated tools, tools with better disaster recovery, tools that monitor CPU/Swap/Disk-space, to be sure.
+But these usually require switching gears from your main codebase, an advanced learning curve, and often find themselves used only by a dedicated systems person or a single resident expert on your team.

+Chore provides a simple API that anyone can start using in 5 minutes or less.
+This allows any developer to add their own monitoring to tasks with little to no effort.

 Chore provides a simple ruby interface to indicate:

-*   When a job is started.
+*   When a task is started.
 (Is it actually running?)

 *   Optionally when it finished and/or errored.
 (Is it completing?)

 *   Optionally parameters such as how frequently the job should run and/or how long it should take.
 (Is it behaving as expected?)

+Chore does not:

+*   Perform automated recovery of failed tasks.

+*   Kill or restart zombie processes.

+*   Provide server health info such as high CPU usage, low disk space, excessive swapping, etc.

 To start a server: